How common is osteoarthritis of the knee?

 Risks of Improper Treatment of Osteoarthritis of the Knee

-An expert in the field of physiotherapy and/or kinesiology, who understands the pathological background of the condition of osteoarthritis of the knee, will be able to choose, together with you, the appropriate difficulty of the special exercise with which you will make good progress.
+As experts in the field of physiotherapy and/or kinesiology, who understand the pathological background of the condition of osteoarthritis of the knee, will be able to choose, together with you, the appropriate difficulty of the special exercise with which you will make good progress.
 He will also be able to recognize so called red flags, which are conditions in which it is necessary to stop exercising or adapt it, adjust physiotherapy techniques and consult with the doctor about the further course of rehabilitation.

 Osteoarthritis of the Knee, What Can I Do?

 Treatment of osteoarthritis of the knee begins with conservative methods of physiotherapy and kinesiology and continues until the possibility of surgical treatment when conservative treatment fails.
 If you suspect that you have typical symptoms of osteoarthritis of the knee, we advise you to undergo a diagnostic examination at the Medicofit clinic, where, if necessary, we will also refer you to X-ray and MRI diagnostics.
 Physiotherapy at the Medicofit clinic is a leader in the field of treating degenerative conditions of the knee and hip, and our experts are specialists in the physical preparation of the joint for surgical treatment.